-Given the media theatrics and the #silverqueeze spread, it seems like a good time to get to grips with what shorting is, who the most shorted companies on the FTSE are, what that means for them, and why.
+Given the media theatrics and the #silverqueeze spread, it seems like a good time to get to grips with what shorting is, who the most shorted companies on the UK stock market are, what that means for them, and why.

 Read more: The most traded stocks on Freetrade

 Most investors buy stocks in the hope that they’ll go up in price.
 If they do, they can sell them and bank the profits.
 Short selling works differently.

 An investor borrows shares in a company and then immediately sells them.
 They hope the price goes down, so they can buy those shares back at a lower price.